akamemoe/hexo-blog/README.md

 automatic build and deploy by gitlab CI/CD.

-(original source hosted on gitlab, this is a backup only and auto-synchronized with gitlab.)
+(original source hosted on gitlab, this is a backup only and auto-synchronized to gitlab.)